-Concept Plan: A basic drawing showing the proposed location of various building or site aspects for a proposed development project.
+Concept Plan: A basic drawing that displays the proposed location of various building or site aspects for a proposed development project.

 Financial Statements: Reports or summaries used to analyze a business’ financial situation.

 Grant Program: There are a number of grant programs that may be available to help fund business expenses.
 These are administered by various entities and often require that detailed information about the applicant and the business operation be submitted as part of the application.
 Many grants have application deadlines attached to them.
-Some City grant programs are: Façade grants, White Box grants, and REC fee grants.
+Some city grant programs are: façade grants and REC fee grants.
 Other agencies administer additional grant programs.

 Rezoning: A formal process to change the land use classification of a parcel to allow uses other than what the current zoning classification allows.

-Zoning: The classification of land into zones which specify allowable land uses; setback and dimensional standards of construction, such as building height, distance a building must be setback from property lines and lot coverage; parking requirements and other improvements such as signage, lighting and landscaping.
+Zoning: The classification of land into zones which specifies allowable land uses; setback and dimensional standards of construction, such as building height, distance a building must be set back from property lines and lot coverage; parking requirements and other improvements such as signage, lighting and landscaping.

-Building Department: Responsible for the administration and enforcement of the City and State Building, Heating, Plumbing, Electrical, and Zoning Codes.
+Building Division: Responsible for the administration and enforcement of the city and state building, heating, plumbing, electrical and zoning codes.

 Common Council: The Common Council, the legislative branch, is made up of 15 aldermen, one elected from each district in the city.
 The council enacts local ordinances and approves the city budget.
 Government priorities and activities are established in a budget ordinance usually adopted each November.
 The council takes official action through the passage of ordinances and resolutions.

-Health Department: Issues food licenses, conducts inspections, administers weights and measures verification and provides public health services.
+Health Department: Issues food licenses, conducts inspections, administers weights, measures verification and provides public health services.